saberland/saber/website/pages/docs/pages.md

 </template>

 <script>
-export const data = {
+export const page = {
   title: 'Hello World',
   layout: 'page'
 }
 </script>
 ```

-Note that the value of `data` must be an object literal.
+Note that the value of `page` must be an object literal and accessible at build time.

 ## Posts